Adam-92/Adam-92/README.md

 Hi!

 I'm a programmer with a great dose of ambition.
 I like to know how the code works and improve my skills with each new project.
-Mainly I work on the front-end side (React), constantly learning new technologies.
+Mainly I work on the front-end side, constantly learning new technologies.

-Feel free to contact me.

 - Typescript
 - HTML/CSS